Jayitha/Notes/Literature Notes/ierusalimschy2006programming.md

 ```

 - A Lua program can use functions in both Lua and C (or any other host language).
 Typically, C is used for better performance and to access facilities not easily accessible directly from Lua, like OS facilities
-- All function arguments are optional, `nil`s are padded
+- All function arguments are optional, `nil`s are tail-padded

 ```lua
 function incCount (n)